With open source and commercial SDN options readily available, enterprises have to outline the key considerations...

 When software-defined networking started to take a foothold in enterprise IT, commercial vendors were caught off guard.
-The whole idea of SDN is software controls all facets of the network from a centralized control plane.
+The whole idea of SDN is software controls all facets of the data center network from a centralized control plane, the SDN controller.
 This includes routing, switching, wireless, and various network-based security and load-balancing tools.
 Because commercial vendors created proprietary, closed-source software, they couldn't achieve the true end-to-end management and visibility that open source alternatives provided out of the gate.

-That said, the other benefit of open source is the speed with which the software can evolve over time, which makes it flexible.
+That said, the other benefit of open source SDN options is the speed with which the software and SDN applications can evolve over time, which makes it flexible.
 Open source projects tend to roll out new features and capabilities more quickly.
 With a commercial SDN offering, however, you're stuck with the vendor's vision and timing in terms of when new features are released.

 The key decision point your organization needs to consider in 2018 is whether it would benefit more from the superior support of a commercial SDN platform versus rapid open source software feature releases.
 In the end, there's no right or wrong answer to commercial SDN vs. open source options.
 It all boils down to what your organization values more.